Sunday, March 29, 2015

 In the US in January 2001, President George W. Bush announced his plan called “No Child Left Behind”.

-The main thing kids do in school is learning to read, and when they don't, they feel stupid.
+The main thing kids do in school is learn to read, and when they don't, they feel stupid.
 So how can we prevent reading failure?

 Tuesday, March 17, 2015